 And on that note, why not check out why NewTechWood is one of the most popular brands in the market today.
 It’s fully capped, looks like natural timber, has a BAL29 bushfire rating, and among a long list of plusses, it offers a 25-year warranty.
 But don’t take our word for it – check it out yourself here!

-For more information on NewTechWood’s top-quality decking, contact our friendly team today.
+For more information on NewTechWood’s top-quality decking, contact our friendly team today or submit an enquiry.

 Contact our friendly team todaySubmit enquiry